 Domaine Jean-Claude Lapalu Beaujolais Villages Vieilles Vignes

 This entry-level wine from Beaujolais is one of the best quality-to-price-ratio bottles coming out of the region.
-Produced from third-generation winemaker Jean-Claude Lapalu, this flavor-packed wine is produced from organic and biodynamically farmed fruit and native yeasts, and is vinified with a hands-off mentality.
+Produced from third-generation winemaker Jean-Claude Lapalu, the flavor-packed wine is produced from organic and biodynamically farmed fruit and native yeasts, and is vinified with a hands-off mentality.
 The Beaujolais-Villages Vieilles Vignes shows juicy flavors of ripe red fruits, violet petals, and cracked pepper.
 After 12 months of aging in used French oak, the wine is bottled at full moon without fining or filtering.

 Division Villages “Les Petits Fers” Gamay Noir